in-toto/specification/roadmap-reviews/2020/review_3_june_20.md

 approach to integrate TUF and in-toto to provide end-to-end guarantees, as well as a way to extend in-toto's properties to supply chain artifacts beyond files, through ITE-2, ITE-3, and ITE-4.
-We have also made progress towards achieving spec complaince in our reference implementation and in making in-toto-golang fully featured to enable its integration in cloud nativ / cloud first contexts.
+We have also made progress towards achieving spec compliance in our reference implementation and in making in-toto-golang fully featured to enable its integration in cloud native / cloud first contexts.

 We have also grown our integrations with the industry by adding in-toto attestations to Grafeas and Kubesec.
 We believe this both improves the current